-The Express Entry process lets individuals from different countries create a profile that showcases their work history, education and skill sets.
+The Express Entry process allows individuals from different countries to create a profile that showcases their work history, education and skill sets.
 The Canadian government then uses a system called the Comprehensive Ranking System (CRS) calculator to assess and rank each candidate’s scores based on factors including education, work experience and skills.
-For example, you earn more points for a doctorate degree than for a high school diploma.
+For example, you earn more points for a doctorate degree than a high school diploma.

 Higher scores up your chances of being invited to apply for permanent citizenship.
 You can estimate the number of points you may earn by visiting the CRS tool webpage on the Canadian government’s website.

 There are three programs that fall within Express Entry: Canadian Experience Class, Federal Skilled Worker Program and Federal Skilled Trades Program.
 The specifics for each program vary depending on the type of work experience you have.

 - The Canadian Experience Class is for individuals who have work experience in Canada within three years of applying for citizenship.

 - The Federal Skilled Worker Program is for those with work experience in countries outside of Canada.

 - The Federal Skilled Trades Program is for skilled foreign workers who have a current job offer or a qualification certification.